Skip To Content

 Fulfillment of the LAC requirements

-Students fulfill Technology, Oral Presentation, and Information Literacy requirement through successful completion of the following required courses: BIO 123, BIO 124, BIO 239, BIO 231, BIO 350, and BIO 358.
+Students fulfill Technology, Oral Presentation, and Information Literacy requirements through successful completion of the following required courses: BIO 123, BIO 124, BIO 239, BIO 231, BIO 350, and BIO 358.
 Students also fulfill the Natural Science requirement by completing BIO 123 and BIO 124, and the Mathematics and Logic requirement by completing the mathematics requirement of the major.
 Students will fulfill the Ethics and Writing 2 requirements with BIO 358.

 Program outcomes